shaunakmukherjee/universityvisits/README.md

 Hello and welcome to University Visits!

-NOTE : This is the skeleton code.
-Final integrated code is going to be uploaded soon.

 Also, we assume 'pip', Python, Django, etc. are pre-installed, if not repeat the first step.

 To run the code, please follow the following steps :